soundanalogous/Breakout/README.md

 node js version 0.4.11

-Arduino UNO running StandardFirmata (for Firmata 2.3) Arduino FIO running StandardFirmata (for Firmata 2.3).
-Works when wired, wireless is not yet working.
+Arduino UNO running StandardFirmata (for Firmata 2.3).
+Compiled in Arduino 1.0 beta3 Teensy 2.0 running StandardFirmata (for Firmata 2.3).
+Compiled in Arduino 0022.
+Arduino FIO running StandardFirmata (for Firmata 2.3).
+Compiled in Arduino 1.0 beta3

 The RFID example requires RFID_Firmata and the ID12RFIDReaderLibrary for Arduino [get it here](https://github.com/soundanalogous/ID-12-RFID-Reader-Library).

-Updated documentation and better examples will follow in a few days...